basisproject/paper/src/01-defining-the-goals-of-basis.md

 When credits are spent (exchanged for products or services), they are destroyed.
 This way, they do not enter the productive economy but rather only serve as a means to track any member's contribution.

-Each credit can also have a variable resource set of resources associated with it that allow spending on items that contain those resources.
+Each credit can also have a variable set of resources associated with it that allow spending on items that contain those resources.

 ## Asset tracker